NYUAppSec/appsec_hw2/README.md

 ## What to Submit

-To submit your code, please only submit a file called `git_link.txt` that contains the name of your repository.
+To submit your code, please only submit a file called `git_link.txt` that contains the name of your repository to **Gradescope**.
-For example, if your GitHub account username is exampleaccount, you would submit a text file named `git_link.txt` to Gradescope with only one line that reads the following:
+For example, if your GitHub account username is exampleaccount, you would submit a text file named `git_link.txt` with only one line that reads the following:

-    assignment-1-exampleaccount

-The auto-grader will automatically find your code and download it.
+    assignment-2-exampleaccount

 The repository should contain: